 Ohio sits in the US Midwest, linking the country's Northeast to the Midwest.
 The state has one of the most central locations in the country with the 10th largest highway network.
 It's also just a day's drive within 50% of all of North America's population.

-Ohio has an intersting history, and despite being only the 34th largest state, it is the 7th most populous and 10th most densely populated in the country with an estimated 2013 population of 11,548,087.
-Still, it has one of the lowest growth rates in the nation, growing at a rate of just 0.03%, which ranks 47th in the country.
+Ohio has an interesting history, and despite being only the 34th largest state, it is the 7th most populous and 10th most densely populated in the country.
+Still, it has one of the lowest growth rates in the nation, growing at a rate of just 0.67%, which ranks 43rd in the country.

 While Ohio's growth is slow, it's still ahead of the rest of the country.
-Ohio has a population density of 282 people per square feet, ranking 10th in the nation, with a total land area of 44,825 square feet, which ranks 34th.
+Ohio has a population density of 282.3 people per square mile, ranking 10th in the nation, with a total land area of 44,825 square miles, which ranks 34th.